Body cam video shows arrest of Newark Mayor Ras Baraka at ICE facility

 Rally held to support Mayor Ras Baraka after arrest

-Dozens attended a rally outside Foley Square on Saturday to show their support for Baraka.
+Dozens attended a rally in New York City's Foley Square on Saturday to show their support for Baraka.

 "What happened yesterday to Mayor Baraka is wrong, it's distressing and it is cause for action," speaker Sienna Fontaine said.